Law SchoolMediation Clinic

 Most mediation sessions achieve a high resolution and compliance rate.

-Mediation is a private conversation that allows people to negotiate and explore all the possible solutions before reaching a decision.
+Mediation is a confidential conversation between the parties and the mediators that allows people to negotiate and explore all the possible solutions before reaching a decision.

 The parties are the decision-makers, and the mediators will not impose an outcome.
 This allows people to make informed decisions and find creative ways to settle disputes.